Girl in Progress: Plot

-Grace had fallen asleep at the house of her co-worker Mission Impossible who is in love with Grace.
+Grace had fallen asleep at the house of her co-worker Mission Impossible, who is in love with her.
 She wakes in the morning to find Mission gone.
-She hurries to work and finds that someone has robbed the family-owned business' money, which means they will be closing down.
-Grace finds Mission in the back of the restaurant and he tells her he stole the money so Grace could pay Ansiedad's tuition.
-Grace tells him what an idiot he is and he promises to return the money.
+Grace hurries to work and finds that someone has robbed the family-owned business' money, which means they will be closing down.
+She finds Mission in the back of the restaurant and he tells her he stole the money to cover Ansiedad's tuition.
+Grace calls him an idiot and he promises to return the money.

-When Grace visits Ms. Armstrong about Ansiedad, she learns what she has been doing and Ms. Armstrong reprimands Grace for her negligence.
-Ansiedad has boarded a bus to New York only to be stopped by her mother.
-Ansiedad and Grace argue, but Grace stops Ansiedad by saying "I don't want what happened to your friend to happen to you".
-Ansiedad asks what happened and Grace says that Tavita took weight pills and almost died.
-Ansiedad and Grace hug each other and wait at Tavita's house to see how she's doing.
+When Grace sees Ms. Armstrong about Ansiedad, she learns what she has been doing, and the teacher reprimands her for her negligence.
+The teen has boarded a bus to New York, only to be stopped by her mother.
+Ansiedad and Grace argue, but Grace stops her by saying "I don't want what happened to your friend to happen to you".
+Ansiedad learns that Tavita took weight pills and almost died.
+The two hug, then wait at Tavita's to see how she is.

 Ms. Armstrong gives Ansiedad's class their last assignment for the year: write a conclusion about coming of age stories.
-A series of shots show that Mission returns the money, Ansiedad starts to dress and act like a normal 14-year-old, and Grace watches Ansiedad play chess and embarrasses her with enthusiastic cheering even though Ansiedad's smile shows she is happy that Grace is there.
+A series of shots show that Mission returns the money, Ansiedad starts to dress and act like a normal 14-year-old, and Grace watches Ansiedad‘s chess tournament, embarrassing her with enthusiastic cheering, although Ansiedad is secretly happy Grace is there.

 Ansiedad apologizes to Tavita who hugs her.
-When Tavita asks her if she wants to hang out, but Ansiedad smiles and says that her mom is waiting for her.
+When Tavita asks her if she wants to hang out, Ansiedad smiles and says her mom is waiting for her.
 Grace and Ansiedad then board a city bus home.